-Blez's FF History (Updated March 08)
+Blez's FF History (Updated January 2019)

-Paul Blezard – potted FF history
+Paul Blezard's potted FF history

-I've been riding scooters and motorcycles for over 30 years and writing about FFs for more than 20.
+I've been riding scooters and motorcycles for over 40 years and writing about FFs for more than 30.
 I was 'turned on' to FFs by reading Royce Creasey's HighTech articles in Bike magazine in 1979-80 and by meeting Malcolm Newell with the Cibie Z13 Phasar at the first NEC motorcycle show in 1981.
-I have ridden a very high percentage of the FFs to be seen on this site, (something like 40 in all), and had articles published about most of them.
+I have ridden a very high percentage of the FFs to be seen on this site, (something like 50 in all), and had articles published about most of them.

-My 'FFing career' started when I bought the Difazio-Creasey CX500 Flying Banana from Jack Difazio in 1983 and rode it to the south of France ten days later - see the July 1984 issue of Motorcycle Sport for the full story .
+My 'FFing career' started when I bought the Difazio-Creasey CX500 Flying Banana from Jack Difazio in 1983 and rode it to the south of France ten days later - see the July 1984 issue of Motorcycle Sport for the full story.
 I also rode and wrote about Royce Creasey's first solo attempt at an FF - the Ducati 450-engined 'High Techati' in 1985 - and the prototype British Racing Green Voyager 850 in 1988.
 The Banana was also mended and modified by both Royce and Malcolm during the time I owned it, from 1983-1990.
 For most of the 1980s I combined scribbling with chaperoning teenage American schoolgirls around Europe on coaches.
 I've since written features for most of the UK specialist press and several foreign magazines and also had motoring articles published in the Daily Telegraph, The Guardian, Sunday Mail, Top Gear Magazine and Auto Express, amongst others.
-Many of them have been about FFs, including the Ecomobile.
+Many of them have been about FFs, including the Ecomobile and the MonoTracer.

 I've had a go at most forms of motorcycle competition, from moped endurance racing in FFs and 80mph AR50s to the Le Touquet Beach race on both ancient trail bikes and modern motocrossers and racing at Le Mans on single and twin cylinder road bikes and my Burger King 650.
 I raced the Flying Banana twice at Silverstone in the 1980s and took part in two Ecomobile world championships in Czecho and an Ecomobile training at the Nurburgring in the 90s.

-I rode four different FFs to the Paul Ricard circuit in the south of France to spectate at the Bol d'Or 24 hour endurance races of 1983, 4, 5 and 6. in chronological order these were the Banana, an original Quasar, the Bruce BSAFF and an LC350FF Phasar.
+I rode four different FFs to the Paul Ricard circuit in the south of France to spectate at the Bol d'Or 24 hour endurance races of 1983, 4, 5 and 6. in chronological order these were the Banana, an original Quasar, the John Bruce BSAFF and an LC350FF Phasar.
 None of them returned entirely unscathed....and each adventure was the subject of a magazine story.
 Stumbling across an upturned Renault 5 in the dark on the fast lane of a French motorway was particularly memorable....(See BIKE and Motorcycle Sport, January 1985 issues).

 I also took the Banana to the 1985 Le Mans 24 hour race in company with the 'White Eleffant' - its 'sister' Difazio CX500FF, ridden by its then owner, Tudor Thomas, who now owns the Z13 Quasar and the Slug GPZ 1100.
 One of the winners, Guy Bertin, had a brief spin in the Banana afterwards.